CAMPER USE OF MEDICATION

 If your camper is not taking any medications then the following forms do not apply.

 The Certified Athletic Trainer accommodates parent requests for medication (including prescription, nonprescription, and over-the-counter) to be administered during the summer camp.
 According to DoDEA Health Service Guide, DS Manual 2942.0, camp personnel may administer medications when certain criteria are met.
 In order for summer camp personnel to administer medications during camp, the Over the Counter (OTC) and Non-Prescription Medication form MUST be completed and signed by the parent.
 The medication MUST be in the original container, properly labeled by the pharmacy.
 If the camper is taking any type of OTC these forms must be completed for camp.
-If the medication will be administered by staff please complete page 1 and 2 and have it signed by a parent.
+If the medication will be administered by staff please complete and have it signed by a parent.
 If medication will be self-administered, please fill out ALL 5 forms attached, ALL must be signed by a parent.